TeyimPila/yelp-parking-lot-search/README.md

 - Get `<yelAPIKey>` with a value from the project description
 - Run `npm install` to install dependencies
 - Run `npm run start`.
 The application should run on `port 3000`
+- The `yelpService.js` file currently returns hard-coded results but the file has comments on how to remove them and make API calls.
+I did this due to rate limiting that was imposed by the proxy server that helped with cors

 # Room for improvement